egberts/egberts.github.io-src/content/articles/openssl-subjectAltName.md

 `subjectAltName` for CA certificates are not used in the same way that "web servers" expect them to be used.

-Often times, it is just a simply description inserted by CA administrator of their own choosing.
+Often times, it is just a simple description inserted by CA administrator of their own choosing.

 Other Certificates
 ------------------